MECA-SNAKE/flipper-snake/README.md

 # Flipper - Snake Robot
-First of all, here is a presentation of our snake robot: Flipper
+Flipper is a fully 3D-printed snake robot controlled by a react native app

+-- insert videos --

 ## Motivation
 Serpentine robots are a groundbreaking innovation in robotics, captivating researchers and engineers with their unique physical characteristics and versatile capabilities.
 These flexible and slithering machines excel at navigating complex and confined spaces, offering immense potential in various fields, including search and rescue operations, industrial inspections, exploration, medical applications, surveillance and security, and hazardous environments.